harshita2201301024/obsidian/data/Study/Vue/From Zero to something/The progressive framework.md

 The curly braces around user are specific to the Vue templating syntax, indicating that user should be replaced by its value.

+We are using the latest version of Vue in this example.
+You can specify any version you want by adding @version after https://unpkg.com/vue in the URL.
+This version of the ebook is using vue@3.4.31.